Karana Founders on Creating Asia’s First Plant-Based Meat Alternative Using Jackfruit

 Founded in Singapore in 2018 by its co-CEOs Blair Crichton and Daniel Riegler, Karana is Asia’s first whole plant-based meat brand.
 Its first product is whole plant-based pork made from organic young jackfruit sourced from Sri Lanka.
 Karana’s solutions deliver a revolutionary next-generation meat alternative.
 The company uses proprietary processing technology to create “meat” from whole plants, and enhance the ingredients’ texture, without any chemicals or heavy processing.

 Riegler points out, “Jackfruit is one of the most sustainable crops in the world and a very friendly crop for smallholder farmers.
 It can offer significant income generation potential while requiring minimal inputs and maintenance.
-It is mostly grown intercropped (crops grown among other plants, usually in alternating rows or sections) on mixed farms, which is much better for soil health and provides diversification for farmers.
+It is mostly grown intercropped (crops grown among other plants, usually in alternating rows or sections) on mixed farms, which is much better for soil health and provides diversification for farmers."

-“[It was chosen] based on its sustainability profile and potential for various product applications—and we apply a similar framework to other ingredients we are exploring.
+He adds, “[It was chosen] based on its sustainability profile and potential for various product applications—and we apply a similar framework to other ingredients we are exploring.
 We have exciting things in the pipeline, but there is still a lot more we can do with jackfruit.”

 On choosing to base the business in Singapore, Riegler explains, “Singapore is very well-positioned geographically and as a logistics hub to be a centre for innovation in food and agriculture for the region.
 Given the level of intellectual property protection, business climate, and addressable market in APAC, Singapore should become a major player, especially as larger food companies continue to invest here and the resources available to startups increase.”